Despite being surprised with more snow, spring is definitely on its way.

 For a slightly calmer garden activity, you could set up a chocolate egg hunt for the kids (and big kids) during the Easter holidays.

-Take a look at the latest spring availability and offers on cottages4you.
+Take a look at the latest spring availability on cottages.com for some gorgeous getaways and great savings.